masharoi/suvorov-park-website/README.md

 ## Suvorov Park Website

 This website is a platform for «Suvorov Park» homeowner association.
 The homeowners can vote, participate in forum, order services and contact the administration.

 ## Demo

-This website was created for russian speaking users and most of its functionality is available for registered users only.<br>
+This website was created for Russian speaking users and most of its functionality is available for registered users only.<br>

 Visit http://92.53.67.152/ and click on the link at the top right corner.
 Once you see a login prompt, put in the following credentials <br>
 login: testUser  <br>